teodesian/Selenium-Remote-Driver/README.md

 ## Support and Documentation

-There is a new mailing list available at
+There is a mailing list available at

 https://groups.google.com/forum/#!forum/selenium-remote-driver